psyraxaus/Prosim2GSX/Prosim2GSX/UI/EFB/Assets/Themes/README.md

 The theme will be automatically loaded the next time the application starts.

+## Text-Specific Color Properties

+The theme system now supports additional color properties specifically for text elements to ensure proper contrast and readability:

+- `EFBTextPrimaryColor`: Primary text color for most text elements
+- `EFBTextSecondaryColor`: Secondary text color for less important text
+- `EFBTextAccentColor`: Accent text color for highlighted text
+- `EFBTextContrastColor`: Contrast text color for text on accent backgrounds
+- `EFBStatusSuccessTextColor`: Text color for success messages
+- `EFBStatusWarningTextColor`: Text color for warning messages
+- `EFBStatusErrorTextColor`: Text color for error messages
+- `EFBStatusInfoTextColor`: Text color for info messages
+- `EFBStatusInactiveTextColor`: Text color for inactive elements

+These properties are optional but recommended for ensuring proper text visibility.
+If not provided, the theme system will automatically derive appropriate values based on the background colors.

+## Automatic Contrast Checking

+The theme system now includes automatic contrast checking to ensure that text is always readable:

+1. When a theme is loaded, the system checks the contrast between text colors and their background colors.
+2. If the contrast is insufficient (below WCAG 2.0 recommendations), the system automatically adjusts the text color.
+3. This ensures that text is always readable, even if the theme doesn't explicitly define good contrast colors.

+For more details on contrast requirements and recommendations, see the `ThemingGuide.md` file.

 ## Example Themes

 The following example themes are provided:

-- `DefaultTheme.json`: A dark theme with blue accents (marked as default)
+- `Default.json`: A dark theme with blue accents (marked as default)
-- `LightTheme.json`: A light theme with blue accents
+- `Light.json`: A light theme with blue accents
+- `HighContrastLight.json`: A high-contrast light theme for improved accessibility
-- `LufthansaTheme.json`: A dark theme with Lufthansa colors
+- `HighContrastDark.json`: A high-contrast dark theme for improved accessibility

 You can use these themes as a starting point for creating your own custom themes.